-For the Sprint & Experience you can leave a small bag by the Hotel Martinez Beach Club.
+For the Sprint & Experience, you can leave a small bag on the beach by the start.

-For the World Series you can bring a small bag to the start which you will find at the finish line by the Hotel Martinez Beach Club.
+For the World Series, you can bring a small bag to the start, which we will bring to the finish line for you.

 Mark your bag well.
 The bag drop is not guarded.

-There will be a small snack served for all racers after the races at the beach club of Hotel Martinez.
+There will be a small snack served for all racers after the races at the beach.

 Drinks will be available for purchase.

-The prize givings will be done by the finish line at the Hotel Martinez Beach Club according to the schedule.
+The prize givings will be done by the finish line according to the schedule.